History of Panama: Colonization

-Royal Audiencia of Panama
+Real Audiencia of Panama

-In 1538, the Audiencia Real de Panama, Royal Audiencia of Panama, was established, initially with jurisdiction from Nicaragua to Cape Horn.
-An Audiencia Real (royal audiency) was a judicial district that functioned as an appellate court.
+In 1538, the Real Audiencia of Panama, was established, initially with jurisdiction from Nicaragua to Cape Horn.
+A Real Audiencia (royal audiency) was a judicial district that functioned as an appellate court.
 Each audiencia had oidores (a hearer, a judge).

-Strategically located on the Pacific coast, Panama City was relatively free of the permanent menace of pirates that roamed the Atlantic coast for over one and a half centuries, until it was destroyed by a devastating fire, when the pirate Henry Morgan sacked it on January 28, 1671.
+Strategically located on the Pacific coast, Panama City was relatively free of the permanent menace of pirates that roamed the Atlantic coast for over one and a half centuries, until it was destroyed by a devastating fire, when the privateer Henry Morgan sacked it on January 28, 1671.
 It was rebuilt and formally established on January 21, 1673, in a peninsula located 8 km from the original settlement.
 The ruins of the original city are a tourist attraction known as "old Panama".

-In 1698, a Scottish colony called "New Caledonia" was founded west of the Gulf of Darien in the Bay of Caledonia, under the Darien scheme.
+In 1698, a Scottish colony called "New Caledonia" was founded west of the Gulf of Darién in the Bay of Caledonia, under the Darien scheme.
 The scheme failed for a number of reasons, and the ensuing Scottish debt contributed to the 1707 Acts of Union that joined the previously separate states of the Kingdom of England and the Kingdom of Scotland – into the Kingdom of Great Britain".

 When Panama was colonized, the indigenous peoples who survived many diseases, massacres and enslavement of the Spanish conquest ultimately fled into the forest and nearby islands.
 Indian slaves were replaced by imported enslaved Africans.

 Panama developed a distinctive sense of autonomy and regional or national identity well before the rest of the colonies.
 This was due to its prosperity during the first two centuries (1540–1740) while contributing to colonial growth; the placing of extensive regional judicial authority (Real Audiencia) within its jurisdiction; and the pivotal role it played at the height of the Spanish Empire—the first modern global empire.